rixx/2018.djangocon.eu/_posts/2018-01-05-speaker-mentors.md

   dozen countries.
 - [Russell](mailto:russell@keith-magee.com) has spoken (rapidly) about various Python and Django projects, as well as his personal experience in tech, and is a serial DjangoCon visitor.
-- [Tom](mailto:tom@tomchristie.com) has spoken about API design, Django Rest Framework and sustainable open source development.
+- [Tom](mailto:tom@tomchristie.com) has spoken about API design, Django REST Framework and sustainable open source development.

 Don't hesitate to contact them if you aren't *quite* ready to submit your DjangoCon Europe talk – or, if you'd like to